pdx-cs-sound/fm/README.md

 [TOML](https://en.wikipedia.org/wiki/TOML) keyboard
 configuration file say `python3 fm.py -K` _conffile_.
 Example keyboard configurations are provided for the M-Audio Oxygen 8 and Line 6 Mobile Keys 49.
+This will connect to the first-found appropriately named keyboard.

 If you just want to connect to a named keyboard (found by `aconnect -o` on Linux) say `python3 fm.py -k` _keyboard_.